jkishbaugh/portfolio/posts/pkm-for-perp-curious.md

 date: "2025-05-14"
 summary: "What I wish I would have known when I began my journey to manage my information acquisition."
 ---
-## Personal Knowledge Management for the Perpetually Curious

 ### The Problem with Learning Everything (And Remembering Little)